 We thought it was important, both for ourselves and for the people of digital humanities community and people in Latvia, to pay more attention to digital language resources, especially for small and indigenous nations.

 The aim of the event is to talk about language resources developed and in development, as well to have a discussion on issues connected with them – both practical and general, from the point of view of the small languages.

-Challenges of creating digital language tools for small languages.
-Language use, acquisition, teaching, resources, standardization.
+Challenges of creating digital tools for endangered cultures

 Valts Ernštreits, The University of Latvia Livonian Institute.
 After a long period spent in resaercher capacity at the University of Tartu, in 2018 I became a researcher and head of the newly founded University of Latvia Livonian Institute.
 Here we work on researching, preserving and developing the indigenous language of Latvia – Livonian.
 In our efforts regarding this ancient language and once one of the most important cultures of the Northern Baltic region we are creating a range of interconnected digital resources – lexical database, morphological database, corpora and text collection of written Livonian, as well as geospatially linked digital place name archive.
 Our main aim is to make Livonian available both for Livonian community and those keen to preserve Livonian for the future generations and to every scholar, especially those working with linguistic and cultural heritage of Latvia, since Livonians, who once inhabited almost one third of nowadays Latvia’s territory have left great impact on Latvian language, culture and history.